esteinig/sketchy/README.md

 ### Genotype features and index preparation

-Genotypes associated with each genome in the reference sketch should be in a tab-delimited table (e.g. `genotypes.tsv`) with appropriate headers.
-Here the `uuid` column is used to demonstrate that the index **must be in the same order as genomes in the sketch**.
-We will remove the `uuid` column in the next step when we translate columns into categorical data - which does not make sense for `uuid`.
+Genotypes associated with each genome in the reference sketch should be in a tab-delimited table (`genotypes.tsv`) with appropriate headers.
+We will remove the `id` column in the next step when we translate columns into genotyping indices for `Sketchy`.

 ```
-uuid        st      sccmec  pvl
+id          st      sccmec  pvl
 DRR083589   st772   v       +
 DRR083590   st93    iv      +
 DRR119226   st59    v       +